WalletWasabi/WasabiDoc/docs/using-wasabi/WalletLoad.md

 ### Wallet Manager

-Alternatively, you can select a wallet in the `Load Wallet` tab, and click the `load wallet` button.
+Alternatively, you can double click a wallet in the `Load Wallet` tab, or select it and click the `load wallet` button.

 ![](/WalletManagerLoadWallet.png)